Tracking in Order to Recover: Detectable Recovery of Lock-Free Data Structures

-The \emph{log queue}~\cite{DBLP:conf/ppopp/FriedmanHMP18} also uses tracking for recovery, by augmenting queue nodes with tracking information, and using this information after a system-wide crash to synchronously, first try and complete pending operations (of all processes) from the previous phase before starting a new phase.
-However, progress tracking information is not used for helping during crash-free executions.
-Two other recoverable queues appear in~\cite{DBLP:conf/ppopp/FriedmanHMP18}, but they are not detectable (and hence, not NRL).
+The recoverable \emph{log queue}~\cite{DBLP:conf/ppopp/FriedmanHMP18} augments queue nodes with tracking information, which is used after a system-wide crash to \emph{synchronously} try and complete all pending operations from the previous phase before starting a new phase.
+Two other recoverable queues in~\cite{DBLP:conf/ppopp/FriedmanHMP18} are not detectable.

-An NRL implementation can be obtained from an algorithm by replacing each primitive with its (NRL) recoverable version (see~\cite{AttiyaBH-PODC2018}).
-Implementations using only read and \CAS\ can also be made recoverable and detectable~\cite{DBLP:journals/corr/abs-1806-04780} by partitioning the code into \emph{capsules}, each containing a single \CAS\, and replacing each \CAS\ with its recoverable version. \emph{Normalized} implementations~\cite{TimnatP-PPoPP2014} can be optimized so that an operation has two capsules.
-Using recoverable \CAS\ incurs additional reads and writes.
-Our approach avoids these costs by using \emph{non-recoverable} primitives, while introducing only small changes to the original code and delegating most of the work to the recovery function.
-While recovery is simpler with recoverable primitives since the failed capsule is simply re-executed, the tracking approach yields more efficient crash-free executions.